Redirect your training efforts toward a training process that is organized, focused, fun and successful. Fix your cleaner training problems by

 FOLLOWING A PROCESS WHEN TRAINING GIVES YOU QUALITY RESULTS IN BENCHMARK TIME

-IT TAKES 17 TIMES TO CREATE A NEW HABIT
+IT TAKES 254 TIMES TO FORGET AN OLD HABIT AND LEARN A NEW HABIT

 There is nothing that you will do in your company that is more important than training your cleaners.
 Training requires time, patience and focus.
 If you take the time to train your cleaners to follow a process and you have the patience to be sure that they know and follow that process consistently with every cleaning, everything else in your company will fall into place.
 There is a process for training just like there is a process for cleaning.
 There are three important keys to successful training